 The Palaeontological Association holds regular meetings and events throughout the year.
-The two flagship meetings are the Annual Meeting held at a different location each December, and the annual Progressive Palaeontology meeting, run by students for students with the support of the Palaeontological Association.
-The Association Code of Conduct relates to the behaviour of all participants and attendees at annual events.
+The two flagship meetings are the Annual Meeting, held at a different location usually in December each year, and the annual Progressive Palaeontology meeting, run by students for students with the support of the Palaeontological Association.
+The Association Meetings Code of Conduct relates to the behaviour of all participants and attendees at annual events.
 There is also a Code of Conduct for Palaeontological Association Members that applies to all members in their professional activities.

 Digital images and social media